-Basis for proposed no significant hazards consideration determination: As required by 10 CFR 50.91(a), the licensee has provided its analysis of the issue of no significant hazards consideration.
-The NRC staff has reviewed the licensee's analysis against the standards of 10 CFR 50.92(c).
-The NRC staff's analysis is presented below:
+Basis for proposed no significant hazards consideration determination: As required by 10 CFR 50.91(a), the licensee has provided its analysis of the issue of no significant hazards consideration, which is presented below, with NRC staff edits in square brackets:

-1. Do the proposed amendments involve a significant increase in the probability or consequences of an accident previously evaluated?
+1. Does the proposed amendment involve a significant increase in the probability or consequences of an accident previously evaluated?